Joseph McCarthy: Censure and the Watkins Committee

 Senator Ralph Flanders, who introduced the resolution calling for McCarthy to be censured.

 Several members of the U.S. Senate had opposed McCarthy well before 1953.
 Senator Margaret Chase Smith, a Maine Republican, was the first.
-She delivered her "Declaration of Conscience" speech on June 1, 1950, calling for an end to the use of smear tactics, without mentioning McCarthy or anyone else by name.
-Only six other Republican senators—Wayne Morse, Irving Ives, Charles W. Tobey, Edward John Thye, George Aiken, and Robert C. Hendrickson—agreed to join her in condemning McCarthy's tactics.
-McCarthy referred to Smith and her fellow senators as "Snow White and the six dwarfs".
+She delivered her "Declaration of Conscience" speech on June 1, 1950, calling for an end to the use of smear tactics without mentioning McCarthy or anyone else by name.
+Only six other Republican senators—Wayne Morse, Irving Ives, Charles W. Tobey, Edward John Thye, George Aiken, and Robert C. Hendrickson—agreed to join her in condemning McCarthy; McCarthy referred to the group as "Snow White and the six dwarfs".

-On March 9, 1954, Vermont Republican senator Ralph E. Flanders gave a humor-laced speech on the Senate floor, questioning McCarthy's tactics in fighting communism, likening McCarthyism to "house-cleaning" with "much clatter and hullabaloo".
-He recommended that McCarthy turn his attention to the worldwide encroachment of Communism outside North America.
+On March 9, 1954, Vermont Republican senator Ralph E. Flanders gave a humor-laced speech on the Senate floor questioning McCarthy's tactics in fighting communism, likening McCarthyism to "house-cleaning" with "much clatter and hullabaloo".
+He recommended that McCarthy turn his attention to the worldwide encroachment of communism outside North America.

 In a June 1 speech, Flanders compared McCarthy to Adolf Hitler, accusing him of spreading "division and confusion" and saying, "Were the Junior Senator from Wisconsin in the pay of the Communists he could not have done a better job for them."

 On June 11, Flanders introduced a resolution to have McCarthy removed as chair of his committees.
 Although there were many in the Senate who believed that some sort of disciplinary action against McCarthy was warranted, there was no clear majority supporting this resolution.
 Some of the resistance was due to concern about usurping the Senate's rules regarding committee chairs and seniority.
 Flanders next introduced a resolution to censure McCarthy.
 The resolution was initially written without any reference to particular actions or misdeeds on McCarthy's part.
 As Flanders put it, "It was not his breaches of etiquette, or of rules or sometimes even of laws which is so disturbing," but rather his overall pattern of behavior.
 Ultimately a "bill of particulars" listing 46 charges was added to the censure resolution.
 A special committee, chaired by Senator Arthur Vivian Watkins, was appointed to study and evaluate the resolution.
 This committee opened hearings on August 31.